 Plus, social media provides a great medium to interact directly with prospects and customers.
 Get their feedback on your latest products, understand their frustrations, and surprise & delight them in every encounter.

 In 2020, influencers provide a great opportunity to tap into a highly-curated and active community to market your product or service towards.
 In the B2B space, many of these influencers have built up communities and followings online that might align with your target audience.
+The right influencer partnership can significantly increase brand awareness.

 On Facebook, you have communities such as SaaS Growth Hacks or Product & Growth.
 And on Linkedin, there’s Sales/Marketing Executives and Digital Marketing.
 There are tons of voices in each niche.
 Talk to your current customers to see who they are following, and use those influencers as stepping stones into developing your influencer marketing strategy.